Bombing of Guernica: Outcome

 The bombing shattered the city's defenders' will to resist, allowing the rebel Nationalists to overrun it.
 This indirectly supported Douhet's theory, which predicted this result.
 The rebels faced little resistance and took complete control of the town by 29 April.
-The attacks destroyed the majority of Guernica.
+The attacks destroyed most of Guernica.
 Three-quarters of the city's buildings were reported completely destroyed, and most others sustained damage.
 Among infrastructure spared were the arms factories Unceta and Company and Talleres de Guernica along with the Assembly House Casa de Juntas and the Gernikako Arbola.
 Since the Luftwaffe was then operating on Wever's theory of bombing as a military action, the mission was considered a failure as a result.
-However, the rubble and chaos that the raid created severely restricted the movement of Republican forces.
+However, the rubble and civil disorder that the raid created severely restricted the movement of Republican forces.

-Since his appointment on the northern front, the Soviet aviation advisor Arjénoukhine had insistently called for air reinforcements, motivating his demands by high losses inflicted by nationalist aviation over Republican troops as well as civilian population.

-On 8, 9 May I-15 and 6 R-Zet were sent by air from central Spain through Toulouse, in France.
-Planes were immediately immobilized by non-intervention committee, and later sent back unarmed to central Spain.